-Of all the expenses for a wedding, photography always seems to be the one pushed to the back of the mind as there is always “that” friend who can take nice photos and studied photography.
+Of all the expenses for a wedding, photography always seems to be the one pushed to the back of the mind as there is always “that” friend who can take nice photos and studied photography twelve years ago at night school.
 It’s odd that this is the case, but apart from the dress and the wedding gifts, photos are the only quantifiable objects from your wedding, and they single-handedly capture the spirit and atmosphere of the big day long after it becomes just a memory.

-We therefore recommend that couples always try to get the best photographer they possibly can.
-Price however, is not always a true indication of quality and it is important for the couple to hire a photographer who they feel they have a connection with and who will bring out the best in them on their big day.
-A photographer works in one of two ways: either reportage, or posing.
+We recommend, therefore, that couples always try to get the best photographer they possibly can.
+Price however, is not always a true indication of quality and it is important for the couple to hire a photographer with whom they feel they have a connection and who will bring out the best in them on their big day.
+A photographer works in one of two ways: either doing reportage-style photography, or posing.
 To gain a deeper understanding of these two terms, and how we should choose what will be best for us, we spoke to Michele Iacondino, head of the agency Foto Lux, a photographer from Naples who turned his passion into a successful profession.

 Reportage Photo: Advantage